 Introduction :

-Genomic DNA is folded onto itself, forming compact structures that likely impact gene expression.
-On a large scale, regions with a high degree of compaction are classified as heterochromatin while uncondensed regions are called as euchromatin.
+Contrary to their conventional illustrations, genomic DNA is not linear structures but is folded into compact chromosomal structures that likely impact gene expression of the embedded genes.
+On a global scale, regions with a high degree of compaction are classified as heterochromatin, while uncondensed regions are called as euchromatin.
 These are respectively associated with lower and higher expression levels.
-On a local level, areas where DNA-DNA interactions are especially frequent are called topologically associated domains (TADs).
-These domains are largely conserved across cell lines and they frequently contain smaller loop structures that promote contact between different genetic elements such as enhancers and promoters.
-Such chromatin loops are found at domains boundaries (Rao et al, 2014) and are enriched binding sites of architectural proteins, including CTCF and cohesin.
-Both proteins are thought to play a role in the delimitation of TADs since the boundaries of TADs act as insulators, preventing DNA-DNA interactions across them.
-TAD boundaries are also gene-dense and enriched in highly transcribed genes (Ong et Corces, 2014).
+Locally, areas where frequent DNA-DNA interactions occur as a result of their close proximity within the cellular nuclear space are called topologically associated domains (TADs).
+These domains are largely conserved across cell lines and they frequently contain smaller loop structures that promote contact between different genetic regulatory elements, such as enhancers and promoters.
+Such chromatin loops are often found at TAD boundaries (Rao et al, 2014).
+They are enriched in binding sites of architectural proteins, including CTCF and cohesion [ref?], which are both thought to function in the delimitation of TADs since the boundaries of TADs represent genomic insulators by preventing DNA-DNA interactions across different domains.
+In addition to regulating regulatory interactions between genomic elements, TAD boundaries are also found to be gene-dense and are enriched in highly transcribed genes (Ong et Corces, 2014).

 CONNECT THOSE § WITH A SMOOTH TRANSITION

-The largest part of transcripts in the mammalian genome do not code for proteins (Iyer et al, 2015).
-Among these non-coding RNAs, long non-coding RNAs (lncRNAs) are the longest (>200bp).
-Long intergenic non-coding RNAs (lincRNAs) are the most abundant of their class.
-They are characterized by being located outside protein-coding genes.
+A large proportion of the mammalian transcriptome do not code for proteins and to date, the number of noncoding genes is more than 3 times that of protein-coding genes (Iyer et al, 2015).
+Among non-coding RNAs, long non-coding RNAs (>200bp) that do not overlap protein-coding genes are the most abundant (long intergenic noncoding RNAs, lincRNAs).
+Functional roles of the characterized lincRNAs are diverse.
+For example …. give some examples of lincRNA roles (maybe read a review paper on lncRNAs, ex.
+Howard Chang and John Rinn 2013?
+I think, Nature?)

+Here, you might want to discuss more on elincRNAs first.
+For example:

+most active enhancers are associated with transcriptional activity (read on FANTOM consortium papers)

+enhancer-associated transcripts are often transcribed bi-directionally, i.e. no selection on the direction of transcription, and these transcripts are often unstable and rapidly degraded

+some lincRNAs have been associated with enhancer activity and are likely transcribed in a preferred direction (uni-directional transcription), these are called elincRNAs

-LincRNAs promoters are enriched in enhancer marks (Popadin et al, 2013), which suggest a role in transcriptional regulation.
-LincRNAs might also play a role in the control of nuclear architecture as they have been shown to mediate promoter-enhancer interactions and are enriched in TAD-boundaries (Chen et al 2016).
-In general, the study of elincRNAs is of particular interest as they have been linked to various disease phenotypes (Ounzain et al, 2014).
+LincRNAs promoters have been found to be enriched in enhancer marks (Popadin et al, 2013), which suggests their likely role in transcriptional regulation.
+In addition, lincRNAs might also be involved in the control of nuclear architecture as they have been shown be enriched at TAD boundaries to mediate promoter-enhancer interactions (Chen et al 2016).
+In addition, disrupted elincRNA regulation have also been linked to various disease (Ounzain et al, 2014).

-To investigate whether enhancer-associated lincRNAs are involved in the regulation of TAD nuclear organization, LincRNAs whose promoter region is associated with enhancers (elincRNAs) are therefore good candidates for studying their involvement in the regulation of DNA-DNA contacts.
+To investigate whether enhancer-associated lincRNAs are involved in the regulation of TAD nuclear organization, I used lincRNAs whose promoter region is associated with enhancer activity as elincRNAs in a human lymphoblastoid cell line (LCL) and studied their involvement in the regulation of DNA-DNA contacts.
+Specifically,

-In this work, we study the role of elincRNAs in the organization of TADs using bioinformatics tools and publicly available data from the ENCODE project.
-We investigate the properties of these elincRNAs and their frequence in different elements of the genome.
+by using various bioinformatics tools to analyze publicly available multi-omics data from the ENCODE project, I investigated the molecular properties of these elincRNAs, their enrichment in different regulatory elements, and their association with the amount of DNA-DNA interactions to examine their role in regulating TAD organization.
 In general, the study of elincRNAs is of particular interest as they have been linked to various disease phenotypes (Ounzain et al, 2014).

 Results